 - If a participant tests positive for CV-19, NYT will contact parents of children who came into contact with that person.

-- Specific staff will be designated to perform increased daily sanitization protocols for common surfaces, restrooms, and dining areas.
+- Specific staff will be designated to perform increased daily sanitization protocols for common surfaces, high touch areas, restrooms, and dining areas.

 - Hand sanitizer and soap & water will be readily available.
 Children will be encouraged to use both frequently.